orhansoyuhos/RSA-for-Object-Scene-Perception/README.md

 ![example_Alexnet(Imagenet)](https://user-images.githubusercontent.com/44211738/167297020-40a7301f-9bf6-4d9a-b97c-fc9ca1c30744.png)

 ## Acknowledgement
 - This project was part of my research internship in the Object Vision Group at CIMeC.
-I would like to thank and acknowledge Dr. Stefania Bracci’s supervision during my training.
+I would like to thank Dr. Stefania Bracci for her supervision during my training.